Skip to navigation | Skip to main content | Skip to footer

 They will be reviewed and updated regularly, and will be developed to provide formal guidance.
 Microsoft Copilot 365 was used in the preparation of this document, to search for existing guidelines and summarise texts, but no content generated by Copilot is included directly in the document.

+Artificial intelligence (AI) is the ability of machines to perform tasks that normally require human cognition, such as recognising speech, problem-solving, making decisions and translating languages.
+Many AI tools and resources are developed by ‘learning’ complex patterns and relationships from ‘training’ data.
 An important subarea is Generative AI, which involves algorithms that generate new content including text, code, images and music, by training on very large datasets.
-A Large Language Model (LLM, for example ChatGPT) is a type of Generative AI system that has been trained on vast amounts of text data to generate plausible textual responses to prompts written in natural language.
+A Large Language Model (LLM, such as Microsoft Copilot or ChatGPT) is a type of Generative AI system that has been trained on vast amounts of text data to generate plausible textual responses to prompts written in natural language.

 Recent years have seen rapid advances in AI technology, already transforming how we live and work.
 In higher education, AI challenges existing models of teaching and learning, has become essential in many fields to conducting world-leading research, and has the potential to transform operational processes.

-Principles for appropriate use
+Principles for Appropriate Use

-AI technology is evolving rapidly and will pose particular challenges that are difficult to predict.
-There are, however, basic principles that should underpin any use or development of AI, particularly generative AI.
-The University has adopted the following core principles, building on existing frameworks for academic integrity and emerging guidance on AI.
+AI technology is evolving rapidly and will pose challenges that are difficult to predict.
+There are, however, principles that should underpin any use or development of AI, particularly generative AI.
+The University has adopted the following principles, building on existing frameworks for academic integrity and emerging guidance on AI.

 All staff and students using or developing AI are personally responsible for adhering to these.